Photographs of real EBH and EAFS trainees, independant photographer Elinor French

 The Taught Programme

 HUB BOOKINGS thankyou for all booking through Bridge as live training events.
 For a preview and to read up on the process, please look at the linked hub page. some may be readjusted due to changing national rules on distancing, and the effects of any covid surge. we are hoping to maintain most, even if remote and perhaps less interactive than the face to face version would have been.

 Please check the UKFPO pages for the latest news: https://foundationprogramme.nhs.uk/

-the foundation quality charter has been published here and our trusts are all aware of this.
+The foundation quality charter has been published here and our trusts are all aware of this.
 This includes self development time.

 we are looking at our extension policy, so this is currently removed from the website whilst there is national discussion.

 Bridge and the teaching programme

 We have restarted the 60 hours taught programme, we have lots of recordings, live links and info on bridge.
 Please check regularly for udates.

 - The live events to book into for clinical and non clinical hubs. you may book additional events as non core mandatory, or part of your study leave entitlement